 The Australian Exposure Draft Determination has been released for consultation.
 Whilst this document is an Australian legal instrument, EECA intends to implement these measures into the New Zealand Energy Efficiency (Energy Using Products) Regulations 2002.
 We intend to harmonise New Zealand’s requirements and timing with those proposed for Australia.

 At present, EECA and MBIE are working with the Parliamentary Counsel Office to amend the Energy Efficiency (Energy Using Products) Regulations 2002 to include the above proposal.

 Consultation and documents

 Two rounds of consultation on this proposal occurred in 2016.

-More information on the new requirements and the consultation that has occurred is available on the Energy Rating website.
+More information on the new requirements and consultation is available on the Energy Rating website.

-To make an enquiry or be kept up to date on the progress of this proposal, contact email@example.com.
+To make an enquiry or keep up to date on the progress of this proposal, contact email@example.com.

 1H2 is the heating output performance factor of a heat pump when tested at 2 degrees ambient, this measure has been replaced by a Seasonal Energy Efficiency Ratio rating (SEER rating) which is the total seasonal performance factor (heating or cooling) divided by the total seasonal energy consumption (heating or cooling).
 The higher the SEER ratio, the more efficient the appliance is at heating or cooling during a given summer or winter season.